-Fedor Holz (one of the world’s most famous professional poker players!) has made an investment with Envy Gaming Inc., recently acquiring a minority stake in the company.
+Fedor Holz is poker player and one of the world’s most famous professionals who has made an investment with Envy Gaming Inc., recently acquiring a minority stake in the company.
 The exact size of the acquisition has not been disclosed to the public.
 We only know that Holz has become a minority shareholder in the company.
 This news has provoked a lot of interest; since both the investor and the company, in a way, represent a substantial change that the gaming industry is currently experiencing.

 Envy Gaming Inc. is the parent company of eSports outfits Team EnVyUs and Dallas Fuel.
 The acquisition took place in the second quarter of the 2017 fiscal year.
 This clearly indicates that Fedor Holz, aka @CrownUpGuy, is set for some real entrepreneurial success in eSports, which is going to be his new area of activity.